yegor256/blog/_drafts/_bugs.md

 it's a bug.

-Also, it's worth mentioning that minor, cosmetic, or poorly formulated bug reports will mostly likely be rejected or not paid for.
+Also, it's worth mentioning that minor, cosmetic, or poorly formulated bug reports will most likely be rejected or not paid for.
 If you want us to pay for your bug reports, make sure they [sound right]({% pst 2014/nov/2014-11-24-principles-of-bug-tracking %}), in order to help us move the project forward to a better state.